bradleyd/docker_api/README.md

 DockerApi
 =========

-A simple Docker Api client
+A simple Docker Api client for Elixir

 #### Config
 Hosts are a list